 As a reminder, you will see this memo included with the BOARD COMMUNICATIONS document as part of the informational agenda for the March 18, 2024, meeting of the OCERS Board of Retirement.

-FROM: Manuel D. Serpa, General Counsel
+TO: Members of the Board of Retirement FROM: Manuel D. Serpa, General Counsel

 SUBJECT: LEGISLATIVE UPDATE

 State Legislative Update